 Support and services we provide

-In Scotland, the term looked after children refers to children and young people who are in care.
+In Scotland, the term looked after children refers to children and young people who are 'in care', this means they are looked after by us.

 Children and young people who are being looked after by foster carers receive round-the-clock advice and support.